labex-labs/open-source-labs/python/python-mastery/lab-ex2-6-first-class-objects/en/step4.md

 # Column-Oriented Data Storage

 So far, we've been storing CSV data as a list of row dictionaries.
-However, for large datasets, it can be more efficient to store data in a column-oriented format.
-This approach stores each column's data in a separate list, which can significantly reduce memory usage and improve performance for certain operations.
+This means that each row in the CSV file is represented as a dictionary, where the keys are the column headers and the values are the corresponding data in that row.
+However, when dealing with large datasets, this method can be inefficient.
+Storing data in a column-oriented format can be a better choice.
+In a column-oriented approach, each column's data is stored in a separate list.
+This can significantly reduce memory usage because similar data types are grouped together, and it can also improve performance for certain operations like aggregating data by column.

 ## Creating a Column-Oriented Data Reader

+Now, we're going to create a new file that will help us read CSV data in a column-oriented format.
 Create a new file named `colreader.py` in the project directory with the following code:

 ```python
 import csv